spacejam/tla-rust/README.md

 1. read all involved data
 1. create txn object somewhere
-1. CAS all involved data to refer to the txn object
+1. CAS all involved data to refer to the txn object and the conditionally mutated state
 1. CAS the txn object to successful
+1. (can crash here and the txn is still valid)
+1. CAS all affected data to replace the value, and remove the txn reference

-readers at any point will CAS a txn object to aborted if they encounter an in-progress txn on something they are reading.
+readers at any point will CAS a txn object to aborted if they encounter an in-progress txn on something they are reading. if the txn object is successful, the reader needs to CAS the object's conditionally mutated state to be the present state, and nuke the txn reference, before continuing.

 This can be relaxed to just intended writers, but then our isolation level goes from SSI to SI and we are vulnerable to write skew.

+Invariants:

+1. must never see any intermediate states, a transaction must be entirely committed or entirely invisible.